-- District maintains an email hotline (firstname.lastname@example.org) for questions and concerns.
+- The District maintains an email hotline (firstname.lastname@example.org) for questions and concerns.

 - Select windows will be open on buses to improve ventilation.

-- Contracted transportation providers should be required to match District mitigation efforts.
+- Contracted transportation providers are required to match District mitigation efforts.

-- The District will encourage families to carpool to decrease the number of children riding buses.
+- The District encourages families to carpool to decrease the number of children riding buses.

-- The District will take necessary precautions and mitigation efforts when transporting special needs and medically fragile students.
+- The District takes necessary precautions and mitigation efforts when transporting special needs and medically fragile students.

 Food and Nutrition

-- Additional tables will be placed in the cafeterias to allow for social distancing, and additional tables will be placed outside at middle and high schools.
+- Additional tables may be placed in the cafeterias to allow for social distancing, and additional tables have been placed outside at middle and high schools.

 - Food sharing will be discouraged.

-- Grab and Go lunches in multiple lines to minimize congregation.
+- Grab and Go lunches will be provided in multiple lines to minimize congregation.

 - Salad bars and self-serve items will be temporarily eliminated.